Sexting

 What does the law say?

-It is against the law to make, share, have or show any indecent images of anyone aged under 18, even if you have their permission.
+It is against the law to make, share, have or show any indecent images or videos of anyone aged under 18, even if you have their permission.

 For example, it is against the law for you to: